 brother decides to investigate he sets in motion a chain of events which will

 terror.
 He pursues the truth through the gas-lit, fog-filled streets of

 Victorian London until eventually he is forced to confront the horrifying

 truth.
 There in the flickering shadows of the house of fear the secret of his

 brother's death is finally revealed and he finds that perhaps death is only

-THE HAUNTERS is a gothic horror story which provides an eerie evening...the two actors, Pat Abernethy and Dave Marsden are ideal as the Victorian doctor and solicitor and together with director Jim Dunk create just the right amount of tension and eerie atmosphere in this supernatural tale.
+THE HAUNTERS is a gothic horror story which provides an eerie evening...the two actors, Pat Abernethy and Dave Marsden are ideal as the Victorian doctor and solicitor and together with director Jim Dunk create just the right amount of tension and sinister atmosphere in this supernatural tale.
 If you like ghost stories, haunted houses and hansom cabs dashing across London, dash to this...
-This haunting tale makes for a seriously creepy evening...spine chilling...an extremely creepy ending.
+This haunting tale makes for a seriously creepy evening...spine chilling...an extremely disturbing ending.